omurilolima/book-club/README.md

 - Want to create a list of their readinds.

 ### User Stories
+Epic: Account

+1. As a User, I want to create my account so that I can comment, like and add my books.
+2. As a returning user, I want to log in to the app to see my current books.
+3. I want to be able to log out of my account
+4. I want to see feedback messages to know that my book was created or edited successfully.

+Epic: Admin

+5. As a Site Admin, I want to create, read, update and delete posts so that I can manage my blog content.

 Epic: Home page
-1. As a User, I want to see the home page with the purpose of the site.
+6. As a User, I want to see the home page with the purpose of the site.
-2. As a User, I want to view a list of posts so that I can select one to read.
+7. As a User, I want to view a list of posts so that I can select one to read.

 Epic: Post

-3. As a User, I want to read the full content of a post.
+8. As a User, I want to read the full content of a post.
-4. As a User, I want to view the number of likes on each post.
+9. As a User, I want to view the number of likes on each post.
-5. As a User, I want to like a post.
+10. As a User, I want to like a post.

 Epic: Comments

-6. As a User, I want to view comments on a post.
+11. As a User, I want to view comments on a post.
-7. As a User, I want to leave a comment on a post.
+12. As a User, I want to leave a comment on a post.

+Epic: Book

-8. As a User, I want to add a book to my bookshelf.
+13. As a User, I want to add a book to my bookshelf.
+14. As a user, I want to see my books
-9. As a User, I want to be able to edit my current book information.
+15. As a User, I want to be able to edit my current book information.
-10. I want to delete a book from my bookshelf.
+16. I want to delete a book from my bookshelf.

-Epic: Account
-11. As a User, I want to create my account so that I can comment, like and add my books.
-12. As a returning user, I want to log in to the app to see my current books.
-13. I want to be able to log out of my account
-14. I want to see feedback messages to know that my book was created or edited successfully.

-Epic: Admin
-15. As a Site Admin, I want to create, read, update and delete posts so that I can manage my blog content.
-16. As a Site Admin, I want only the logged-in users to be able to add their books.
-17. As a Site Admin, I want to approve comments on a blog post.

 ### Colour scheme